【得する人】ウール?ポリエステル?素材から学ぶ靴下の違い

 Silk

-Known as the queen of fibers, this plant fiber is made from the cocoons produced by silkworm moth pupas.
+Known as the queen of fibers, this natural fiber is made from the cocoons produced by silkworm moth pupas.
 It is characterized by its glossy texture and smooth feel that glides easily through the hands.
-It is actually similar to human skin and has a high water retention capacity, so it blends well with the skin and has excellent cosmetic properties.
-It also has natural bacteriostatic properties, making it an easy material to wear for people with sensitive skin or atopic dermatitis .
-However, it does have some drawbacks, such as being prone to staining and turning yellow when exposed to sunlight (due to its low friction and ability to absorb around 90% of UV rays).
+It is actually similar to human skin and has a high water retention, so it blends well with the skin and has excellent cosmetic properties .
+It also has natural bacteriostatic properties, making it easy for people with sensitive skin or atopic dermatitis to wear .
+Its drawbacks are that it is prone to staining and can yellow when exposed to sunlight (due to its low friction and ability to absorb around 90% of UV rays).

 Elasticity ×